AdamDugan/tableone_AddOns/README.md

 # tableone_AddOns
-A few functions I use with the tableone package in R
+Two functions I use with the tableone package in R.

+The combine_overall